 The goal is to have a list of activities that humans do.
 At a point it will be useful to know if such activities are common to all people or whether they have a narrower scope.
 But for the moment we adopt the approach according to which if someone does the activity, it's included in the list (a sort of "OR" logical statement).

 There may be many methods to generate such list.
 Since humans are the same, these different methods will tend to identify the same actions (with more or less level of detail; with better coverage of certain groups of activities using a method and other groups better discovered by another).
 Again, we suggest the adoption of the "OR" way and include in the list all activities found in all methods.

-This list will be produced iteratively and will always be open for future addition (since in the future new activities may arise and new methods to elicit may turn out to be useful).
+This list will be produced iteratively and will always be open for future addition (since in the future new activities may arise and new methods to elicit may turn out to be useful), much in line with our pluralism.
 Because of the "OR" way, an activity present in the list will hardly be cancelled because if someone was doing it once upon a time, it is kept in the list even now and in the future.

 In particular, in this chapter we propose one of such methods and we articulate a list of steps that would implement it.
 The overall enterprise is pretty big and we leave for the future and for other authors.
 In particular an appendix will provide practical advice for the interested reader.

 We want simply to show that at least one method exists and that even very preliminary results do already shed light on the path a new economic theory may take.
 A lot of choices are made in outlining such method, thus subsequent implementation will change each and everyone of them to enrich the list.
 Thus, don't worry too much if this first description seems to make too many simplifications.
 You will be in charge of responding to your critiques.